Prince Harry and Meghan Markle Meet Biggest Aussie Fan: Sweet Pics!

-Prince Harry and Meghan Markle Promise Biggest Aussie Fan They’ll Return With Their ‘Little One’
+Prince Harry and Meghan Markle Promise Aussie Fan They’ll Return With Their ‘Little One’

 Prince Harry introduced his favorite girl to his “favorite Aussie” during his first day of events in Sydney, Australia, with his pregnant wife, Meghan Markle.

-War widow Daphne Dunne, 98, has come out to greet Prince Harry numerous times, come rain or shine, and has created a special bond with the royal.
-Daphne has been dubbed Harry’s “favorite Aussie.”
-She was last photographed talking to Harry in 2017 in the pouring rain.
+War widow Daphne Dunne, 98, has come out to greet Harry numerous times, come rain or shine, and has created a special bond with the 34-year-old royal.
+Daphne has been dubbed Harry’s “favorite Aussie," and was last photographed talking to Harry in 2017 in the pouring rain.

 “I was looking for you earlier and hoped you’d be here, it’s so good to see you again,” Harry told Daphne.

-Daphne congratulated the couple of their big news and handed them a card.
+Daphne congratulated the couple on their big news and handed them a card.

-“Hopefully next time we’ll have our little one with us,” Meghan told Daphne.
+“Hopefully next time we’ll have our little one with us,” Meghan, 37, told Daphne.

 She added, “I congratulated them on their baby and said I wished them all the happiness they deserve.”